Everything you Need to Select the Best Languages to Translate your Video Game Into

-The video games market witnesses a high booming, and it exceeded 160 billion dollars in 2020 according to Statista.
-This is a huge growth opportunity for video games companies.
+The video games market witnessed a high boom, and it exceeded 160 billion dollars in 2020 according to Statista.
+This is a huge growth opportunity for video game companies.

-Translating the game into different languages can double the revenue as the game will be more attractive for international customers.
+Translating the game into different languages can double the revenue as the game will be more attractive to international customers.

 The Translation of Video Game Languages Is Not Straightforward